 3. Choose a low headboard for awkward spaces

-There are a couple of situations when a statement headboard may not work.
+There are a couple of situations when a statement headboard may not work as small room bed ideas.
 If your bed is going under a window or is in an attic room with a unique configuration, it's best to opt for a lower headboard.

 Louise Wicksteed, design director at Sims Hilditch, says: 'Opting for a bed with a low headboard in an attic room, or a room with a low ceiling, can stop the bed taking over the room.

 'This is a particularly good idea if placing a bed below a window as it avoids blocking the much-needed natural light.'

 4. Consider bunk beds for a guest room

 If you're a regular host and want to be able to offer accommodation to friends, it's an easy way to fit more people in.

 Louise Wicksteed says: 'Bunk beds can be a great option.
 Storage can be in-built underneath the base of the lower bunk, or even hidden beneath the steps.'